Factbox: Who is in the running to be Singapore's next prime minister?

-SINGAPORE (Reuters) - Singaporeans are waiting to find out who will be anointed to take over from Prime Minister Lee Hsien Loong and become the city-state’s fourth leader since its independence in 1965.
+SINGAPORE (Reuters) - Singaporeans are waiting to find out who will be anointed to succeed Prime Minister Lee Hsien Loong and become the city-state’s fourth leader since its independence in 1965.

 The decision will be taken by a group of 16 so-called fourth-generation leaders, all government ministers, who have been asked to choose the next leader from within their own ranks.
 There is no specific deadline for their decision.

-Singapore’s media and political analysts have narrowed the list of potential successors down to three most likely candidates - Finance Minister Heng Swee Keat, Education Minister Ong Ye Kung and cabinet member Chan Chun Sing - but there remains no obvious frontrunner.
+Singapore’s media and political analysts have narrowed the list of potential successors down to three most likely candidates - Finance Minister Heng Swee Keat, Education Minister Ong Ye Kung and newly-appointed Trade Minister Chan Chun Sing - but there remains no obvious frontrunner.

 All three contenders are ethnically Chinese, and went to the same elite high school - Raffles Institution, formerly known as Raffles Junior College.
-A third of the city-state’s current cabinet members, and half of the so-called fourth generation of 16 leaders tasked with picking PM Lee’s successor, also came from the same school.
+A third of the city-state’s current cabinet members, and half of the 16 leaders tasked with picking Lee’s successor, also came from the same school.

 Heng, Ong and Chan were awarded government scholarships, and all three read economics at top British universities, with Heng and Chan at Cambridge University, and Ong at the London School of Economics.